megaStar277/tk-dashboard/README.md

 <h2>Included files and how to run the code</h2>
 inlcuded in theis project are:
-1: The sample dataset on which this application is based.
-So if you want to use a different dataset, then please adjust the script according to your need.
+<div>1: The sample dataset on which this application is based.
+So if you want to use a different dataset, then please adjust the script according to your need.</div>
-2: Images used within the application
+<div>2: Images used within the application </div>
-3: The main script
+<div>3: The main script </div>

 Just run the script in a Python envrionment.
 Please make sure to have to have changed all the paths/directories based on your systems directory structure.